oxylabs/best-buy-price-tracker/README.md

     return
 ```

-Finally, move the connection to the Scraper API to a separate function and combine all you have so far:
+Finally, move the connection to the Scraper API to a separate function and combine all you have so far.

 ```python
 import os